[Tolen Ren's memory]

 [Room]

-been carried out.
+out.
 For the rest of his natural life, once every fourteen hours,

 Thomas Eugene Paris will relive the last moments of his victim's life.